Mud Daubers in Eastern Tennessee

 Mud daubers are considered to be beneficial to the environment due to their habit of feeding on other types of insects.
 Adult mud daubers feed on honeydew and the body fluids of the insects they capture, including black widow spiders.
 They also aren’t known to sting and, unlike other wasps, aren’t defensive about their nests.

-Although mud daubers aren’t dangerous, they can still be a nuisance when they’ve nesting in or near your home.
+Although mud daubers aren’t dangerous, they can still be a nuisance when they’ve nested in or near your home.
 Nest removal should always be handled by a professional wasp control expert.

 Need help with mud daubers?